medovina/natty/README.md

 ### Running Natty

-Natty's math library contains a file `set.n` with some basic facts about sets, including a proof of Cantor's theorem.
+Natty's math library contains a file `nat.n` with some basic facts about the natural numbers.
 You can invoke Natty on this file directly:

 ```
-$ ./natty math/set.n
+$ ./natty math/nat.n
 ```

+The file `set.n` contains some facts about sets including Cantor's theorem.

-The `math` directory also has files `nat1.n`, `int1.n` and `num1.n` containing more mathematics that Natty cannot yet verify, though I am working on that.
+The `math` directory also has files `nat1.n`, `int1.n`, `set1.n` and `num1.n` containing more mathematics that Natty can parse and type check but not yet verify, though I am working on that.

-By default, Natty will attempt to prove theorems only in the module (e.g. `set.n`) that you have specified.
+By default, Natty will attempt to prove theorems only in the module (e.g. `nat.n`) that you have specified.
 The `-m` option asks Natty to also prove theorems in all modules that the given module uses (recursively).

 The `-p` option asks Natty to output a proof of each theorem that it proves:

 ```
-$ ./natty -p math/set.n
+$ ./natty -p math/nat.n
 ```

 The `-d` option will print verbose debug output, showing all inferences that Natty makes as it searches for proofs.